-The MQM error typology contains seven high-level dimensions.
+The MQM error typology contains seven high-level error type dimensions described below.
 The tree view format presented below displays the MQM-Core error typology.
-Each dimension comprises more specific error subtypes.
+Each dimension comprises more specific error subtypes, structured hierarchically.
 For example, Accuracy contains subtypes such as Addition, Mistranslation, and Omission.
+Mistranslation, in turn, contains further subtypes such as False friend, Misrepresentation of technical relationship, or MT hallucination.
+MQM Core is a pre-established, widely used subset of error types at the two highest hierarchical levels.
+It replaces MQM/DQF and can be used as a default for maximum comparability.
+MQM Full is the full repository of error types.
+Implementers should choose error types with the granularity that makes sense in their implementation environment.
 MQM-Full expands to provide a wide range of more detailed error types that can be used where implementers require greater granularity.

 (You can also download the FULL MQM Typology from About Us / Downloads page on this Web site. )